junxit/us-congress-bills-116/metadata.md

 - 2019-05-09 — Committee on the Judiciary.
 Reported by Senator Graham with an amendment.
 Without written report.
 - 2019-05-09 — Committee on the Judiciary.
 Reported by Senator Graham with an amendment.
 Without written report.
 - 2019-05-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 81.
+- 2019-05-16 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S2948; text: CR S2948)
+- 2019-05-16 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S2948; text: CR S2948)